-Each day, the program includes teacher-led and child-initiated activities, a balance of quiet and active experiences, and group and individual experiences.
-Activities and materials vary according to the child's interest and monthly themes.
+Each day, the program includes both teacher-led and child-initiated activities, a balance of quiet and active experiences, and group and individual experiences.
+The choice of activities and materials varies according to the child's interests and monthly themes.
 In general, free choice time (in the daily schedules below) consists of blocks of time for children to pursue play in the classroom activity areas.
 Special projects are noted on the monthly calendar posted in each classroom.

-The Orange Room children are $2\frac{1}{2}$ to 4 years old, and the Green Room children are $3\frac{1}{2}$ to $5\frac{1}{2}$ years old.
-In the Green Room, children are divided into two groups for small group time - a teacher-directed activity period that expands on theme concepts and includes informal discussions, group games, and small group projects such as cooking, science, and cooperative art projects.
+The Orange Room children are $2^{1/2}$ to 4 years old, and the Green Room children are $3^{1/2}$ to $5^{1/2}$.
+In the Green Room, children are divided into two separate groups for small group time - a teacher-directed activity period that expands on theme concepts and includes informal discussions, group games, and small group projects such as cooking, science, and cooperative art projects.

 The day is carefully structured, although the schedule is flexible to meet the needs of the group and individual children.
-The standard structure of the day is:
+The standard structure of the day is as follows: